 — a BASIC program that will reproduce what is currently shown on the screen.

-BASIC memory may be either exported as a listing in portable text format, converting any special characters in strings or PRINT-statements to CHR$(...)-sequences, or as a hex-dump, or as a binary PRG-file.
+BASIC memory may be either exported as a listing in portable text format, converting any special characters in strings or PRINT-statements to CHR$(...)-sequences, as a hex-dump, or as a binary PRG-file.

 Arbitrary memory ranges may be exported either as a hex-dump or in 6502 disassembly (both limited to the ranges of RAM and ROM).